Continuous-Collision-Detection/Tight-Inclusion/README.md

     output_tolerance    The real solving precision.
 If early termination is enabled, the solving precision may not reach the target precision.
 This parameter will return the real solving precision when the code is terminated.
 ```
 ## Tips
 💡 The input parameter `err` is crucial to guarantee our algorithm to be a conservative method not affected by floating point rounding errors.
-To run a single query, you can set `err = {{-1, -1, -1}}` to enable a sub-function to calculate the real numerical filters when solving CCD.
+To run a single query, you can set `err = Eigen::Array3d(-1, -1, -1)` to enable a sub-function to calculate the real numerical filters when solving CCD.
 If you are integrating our CCD in simulators, you need to:

 - Include the headler: `#include <tight_inclusion/interval_root_finder.hpp>`.
 - Call `std::array<double, 3> err_vf = ticcd::get_numerical_error()` and `std::array<double, 3> err_ee = ticcd::get_numerical_error()`
-- Use the parameter `err_ee` each time you call `bool ticcd::edgeEdgeCCD_double()` and `err_vf` when you call `bool ticcd::vertexFaceCCD_double()`.
+- Use the parameter `err_ee` each time you call `bool ticcd::edgeEdgeCCD()` and `err_vf` when you call `bool ticcd::vertexFaceCCD()`.

 The parameters for function `ticcd::get_numerical_error()` is explained below:
 ```